Updated: Mar 13, 2021

 If you are interested in the more likely origin of this idiom (a fable by Burkard Waldis: “The Blacksmith and The Cat”), have a look here.

-War denn wirklich alles für die Katz? = Was everything really in vain then?
+War denn wirklich alles für die Katz? = Was it all really in vain?